TanvirOnGH/TanvirOnGH/readme.md

 ## Additional Information

-If you want to contact me through other means or find links to my other profiles and accounts, please check the other branches of this repository.
+If you want to reach me through other methods or find links to my other profiles and accounts, please explore the other branches of this repository.
+You can also contact me via [GitHub Discussions](https://github.com/TanvirOnGH/TanvirOnGH/discussions).